Particular/docs.particular.net/samples/wormhole/ping-pong/sample.md

 snippet: ConfigureServer

-It does not need to configure routing of `Pong` messages because it is routed automatically thanks to the `reply-to` header support.
+It does not need to configure routing of `Pong` messages because it is routed automatically thanks to the `reply-to` header.

 ## How it works

-The Client sends the `Ping` message to the gateway using local transport.
+The Client sends the `Ping` message to the gateway using a local transport.
 The message carries a special header that denotes which site or sites the message should be delivered to.

-When the gateway in the origin site (GatewayA) picks up the message it looks at the header and dispatches the message to the gateways in the destination site(s) using the tunnel transport (HTTP in this sample).
+When the gateway in the origin site (GatewayA) picks up the message, it examines theheader and dispatches the message to the gateways in the destination site(s) using the tunnel transport (HTTP in this sample).
 Before dispatching, the gateway stamps the message with a header denoting the origin site.

-When the gateway in the destination site (GatewayB) receives the message it looks at the type of the message and calculates the receiving endpoint name based on the forwarding rules configured.
+When the gateway in the destination site (GatewayB) receives the message, it examines the message type and calculates the receiving endpoint name based on the forwarding rules configured.

 When the Server receives the `Ping` message it replies with a `Pong` message.
-A behavior injected into the Server's send pipeline ensures that the ultimate destination is set from the `reply-to` headers and the destination site is set to the original origin site.
+A behavior injected into the Server's send pipeline ensures that the ultimate destination is set from the `reply-to` headers and the destination site is set to the original site.

-NOTE: The `Wormhole` needs to be configured for all the communicating endpoints, not only the ones sending the messages.
+NOTE: The `Wormhole` must be configured for all communicating endpoints, not just the ones sending the messages.

-When the Server-side gateway picks up the `Pong` messages it looks at the destination sites header and forwards the message accordingly.
+When the server-side gateway picks up the `Pong` messages, it examines the destination site header and forwards the message accordingly.

-When the Client-side gateway receives the message, it looks at the ultimate destination header and forwards the message accordingly to the Client endpoint.
+When the client-side gateway receives the message, it examines the ultimate destination header and forwards the message to the Client endpoint.